FontaineRiant/wrAIter/README.md

 _I read an article about AIdungeon and profanity.
 Doesn't this have the same issues?_

 No. First, wrAIter doesn't adjust based on your or other players' inputs.
-The model runs on your machine, so tempering with it would only affect your experience.
+The model runs on your machine, so tempering with it would only affect your own experience.
 Second, a censor is enabled by default, trashing and regenerating entire paragraphs if the model outputs a single banned word.
-It can be disabled in the launch options, giving you with the freedom of choice.
+It can be disabled in the launch options, giving you the freedom of choice.

 ## Credits